fenago/DevSecOps-course/lab_guides/Lab_6.md

 Step 2 -- checking the status of the ZAP daemon
 ===============================================

-In our testing environment, our ZAP proxy is configured using port [8090].
-The proxy port can be configured from the ZAP GUI menu under [Tools] \| [Options] \| [Local
+In our testing environment, our ZAP proxy is configured using port `8090`.
-Proxies.]
 Open following URL in browser to check if it\'s running normally:

 ![](./images/s35.png)

 Step 3 -- fully automating the ZAP API